roccofelici/periodical-segmentation/README.md

 Links:
 - [OD sharepoint](https://usi365-my.sharepoint.com/personal/pizzam_usi_ch/_layouts/15/onedrive.aspx?CT=1764095526506&OR=OWA%2DNT%2DMail&CID=61e0ce3a%2D57fd%2D180b%2D9963%2D0092f13a5648&e=5%3A2f7d7c388f494d83adff3c7d38efb360&sharingv2=true&fromShare=true&at=9&clickParams=eyJYLUFwcE5hbWUiOiJNaWNyb3NvZnQgT3V0bG9vayBXZWIgQXBwIiwiWC1BcHBWZXJzaW9uIjoiMjAyNTExMTQwMDEuMTkiLCJPUyI6IkxpbnV4IHVuZGVmaW5lZCJ9&cidOR=Client&id=%2Fpersonal%2Fpizzam%5Fusi%5Fch%2FDocuments%2FDH%2FAPP%20ROCCO%20per%20dimensioni&FolderCTID=0x012000C74763D84F24FF449C0725411796B65E&view=0)

+PERIODICALS:
+- La donna (1905-1916) > Emeroteca Roma > downloaded 1906- > NB digitised as single pages
+- La Lettura (1901-1916) > Digiteca Braidense > downloaded 1901-1916 > NB digitised as double pages
+- L'illustrazione italiana (start-1916) > BiASA (don't know how to download from there)
+- L'Esposizione di Torino (1911) > Turin 1911 Project (don't know how to download from there)
+- Adolescenza (start-1916) > still to be digitised
+- Bianco, rosso e verde (1915-1916)
+- Il corriere dei piccoli (1909-1916)
+- La grande illustrazione
+- Numero

 TODO:
 - git for models and images: Git LFS
 - marta lancia i test

 TODO - FIRST PART:
-- "stop images" > do not consider the library mark
+- insert "stop images" > do not consider the library mark
-- tell the app to export single .jpg images from the .pdf file downloaded from the library website
+- export single .jpg images from the .pdf file downloaded from the library website > Marta handmade
-- tell the app to also calculate the space (percentage) occupied by images within each page
+- tell the app to calculate: IMAGES BB NUMBER, IMAGES BB DIMENSION (area), IMAGES BB POSITION (baricentro?), IMAGES BB PERCENTAGE of space occupied within each page (so need to calcutare also the total area of the page, that could be ≠ from the total area of the digitisation, that often includes extra margins)
 - correct the app and verify that the app correcly annotates images (review problem found with the number of bounding boxes)

 TODO - SECOND PART:
-- AFTER THAT the first part is correctly working, tell the app to put the noted images (bounding boxes dimension, position, numeber, percentage) in a Cartesian plane, where: x-axis = n. images on the page; y-axis = space % occupied by images
+- AFTER THAT the first part is correctly working, tell the app to put the noted images in a Cartesian plane, where: x-axis = n. images on the page; y-axis = space % occupied by images
 - reflect on other possible parameters to be considered: ex. data of publication (year and/or month), image position on the page
 - do one different cartesian plane for each issue/year of the periodical (for comparing them)?